codemyown/Django-Blog-Application/Readme.md

 - All environment variables are correctly set
 - No other services are using the specified ports
 - Poetry is correctly installed and activated
+- Postman environment variables are correctly set and the environment is active